PointGrow: Autoregressively Learned Point Cloud Generation with Self-Attention: PointGrow

-Figure \ref{fig:ops} (right) shows the other SACA operation, SACA-B. SACA-B is similar to SACA-A, except the way to compute and apply self-attention weights.
-In SACA-B, the $i^{th}$ ``semi-global" feature after CA operation is shared by the first $i$ point features to obtain self-attention weights, which are then used to compute $\textbf{c}_i$.
-This process can be described mathematically as: {} Compared to SACA-A, SACA-B self-attention weights encode the importance of each point feature under a common context, as highlighted in Eq. (\ref{eq:saca-a}) and (\ref{eq:saca-b}).
+Figure \ref{fig:ops} also shows the other SACA operation, SACA-B. SACA-B differs from SACA-A in the way to compute and apply self-attention weights.
+In SACA-B, the $i^{th}$ context-aware feature after CA operation is shared by all the first $i$ point features to obtain self-attention weights, which are used to compute $\textbf{c}_i$.
+This process is described as: {} Compared to SACA-A, SACA-B self-attention weights encode the importance of each point feature under a common context.
+Their differences are highlighted in Eq. (\ref{eq:saca-a}) and (\ref{eq:saca-b}).

-Learning happens only in MLP for both operations.
-In Figure \ref{fig:attention_map}, we plot the attention maps, which visualize Euclidean distances between the context feature of a selected point and the point features of its accessible points before SACA operation.
+In Figure \ref{fig:attention_map}, we visualize the attention fields during generative processes by visualizing Euclidean distances between the context feature of a query point and the point features before the SACA operation of its previously generated points.

-\textbf{Model Architecture.} Figure \ref{fig:pipeline} shows the proposed network model to output conditional coordinate distributions.
-The top, middle and bottom branches model $p(z_i|\textbf{s}_{\leq i-1})$, $p(y_i|\textbf{s}_{\leq i-1}, z_i)$ and $p(x_i|\textbf{s}_{\leq i-1}, z_i, y_i)$, respectively, for $i=1, ..., n$.
-The point coordinates are sampled according to the estimated softmax probability distributions.
-Note that the input points in the latter two cases are masked accordingly so that the network cannot see information that has not been generated.
-During the training phase, points are available to compute all the context features, thus coordinate distributions can be estimated in parallel.
-However, the point cloud generation is a sequential procedure, since each sampled coordinate needs to be fed as input back into the network, as demonstrated in Figure \ref{fig:prog}.
+\textbf{Model Architecture.} Figure \ref{fig:ops} top shows the proposed network to output conditional coordinate distributions.
+The top, middle and bottom branches model $p(z_i|\textbf{s}_{\leq i-1})$, $p(y_i|\textbf{s}_{\leq i-1}, z_i)$ and $p(x_i|\textbf{s}_{\leq i-1}, z_i, y_i)$, respectively.
+Note that the input points in the latter two cases are masked so that the network cannot see information not-yet-generated.
+During training, points are available to compute all the context features, thus coordinate distributions can be estimated in parallel.
+During the generative phase, the point coordinates are sampled according to the estimated softmax probability distributions.
+This occurs sequentially, since each sampled coordinate needs to be fed as input back into the network, as shown in Figure \ref{fig:prog}.
+Our proposed autoregressive architecture models point coordinate distribution categorically, thus a simple cross-entropy loss is sufficient to handle the shape learning process efficiently without requiring the use of a computationally-intensive set-to-set distance loss function.